 There are no application deadlines for this program; applications will be accepted year round.
 However, limited funding is available, so student researchers are encouraged to submit their applications as early in the academic year as possible.

 Use of Funds

-The Undergraduate Student Research Grants Program is designed to assist students in covering expenses incurred in conducting approved research (support for data collection and analysis) and/or presenting their research findings at professional conferences or scholarly meetings (support for presentation materials and travel grants).
+The Undergraduate Student Research Grants Program is designed to assist students in covering expenses incurred in conducting approved research and/or presenting their research findings at professional conferences or scholarly meeting.
 Proposals may request support for a variety of activities within the scope of the qualifying criteria, including expenses related to the collection of data as well as the development of posters, papers, and presentations accepted for delivery at professional conferences or scholarly meetings.
 Examples include, but are not limited to, expenses associated with purchasing necessary equipment and supplies, postage, printing and duplicating, copyright permission fees, software, conference registration fees, and usual travel-related expenses such as transportation, lodging, and per diem.
 University travel regulations apply.